bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   valve actuators, run on 24VAC.
 Finding the right transformer for these was a bit of a challenge.
 It took me some time to choose one, and I'm still not entirely sure I made the best choice.
 I think I might be able to switch it out for a smaller unit without losing any functionality.
-Safety Measures

-Safety was a significant consideration in the design, because the automation system functions, partially, as a load center for the pool equipment.
-Each major section of the panel has dedicated circuit breakers.
-This not only allows for the use of smaller gauge (less expensive and more flexible) wire but also enables isolation for troubleshooting purposes.
-By being able to cut power to specific sections, I can work on the system more safely and efficiently.

-I started by experimenting with a 2×2-foot sheet of plywood from a local big-box store.
-Mounting DIN rails onto the plywood allowed me to get a rough idea of how the components would fit together inside an enclosure.
-This hands-on approach helped me visualize the layout and make adjustments before committing to a final design.
+* Enclosure

   For the enclosure, I opted for an IP67 Plastic Enclosure from Gratury purchased on Amazon.
 This enclosure features a removable backplate with a grid of pre-formed holes, making it easy to mount components securely.
 The IP67 rating, plus waterproof cable glands ensure that the system is well-protected from the elements.
 I opted for the 20″ × 16.1″ × 7.9″ box, which fit quite nicely in the space left by the old system.

+* Circuit Protection

+  Because the automation system functions, partially, as a load center for the pool equipment, each major section of the panel has dedicated circuit breakers.
+This not only allows for the use of smaller gauge (less expensive and more flexible) wire but also enables isolation for troubleshooting purposes.
+By being able to cut power to specific sections, I can work on the system more safely and efficiently.

 ## Software Architecture